 Lots of health data comes from surveys.
 Here are some issues to consider when looking at survey or estimated data:

-(Adopted from information formerly on the UCSF Family Health Outcomes Project website)
+(Adopted from information on the UCSF Family Health Outcomes Project web site, and from How to “QuantCrit:” Practices and Questions for Education Data Researchers and Users)

 Reliable data collection: relatively free from "measurement error."